yuriy-chumak/libol-algebra/reference/en/matrices.md

 - [Matrix products](#matrix-products)
 - [Other functions](#other-functions)

-Note: The output in examples can be reformatted to be more readable.
+Note: The output in examples may be reformatted to make it more readable.

 Creation
 --------